isxuowo/mcwiki/API.md

 * mech_reciever: Indicates that this device uses power, and should take power from batteries.

 Once a machine has one of those tags, it is automatically included in the grid.
 Further interaction is based on the mech_power scoreboard value.
 Generators should increase this value to reflect energy generation, and machines should decrease this value to reflect energy consumption.

+Note: it is not currently possible to create custom batteries without extensive scripting involved.